nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 |:----------------------------------------------------------------:|
 |               Sequence diagram of FindTasksCommand               |

 Step 1.
-The user types an `t find` command.
+The user types an `t find task` command.

 Step 2.
 The command calls `LogicManager#execute()` with the command input as the argument, which then calls `AddressBookParser#parseCommand() ` with command input as the argument.

-Step 3. `AddressBookParser#parseCommand()` matches the command to be a find tasks command through the command word and the feature type, which then calls `FindTasksCommandParser#parse()`.
+Step 3. `AddressBookParser#parseCommand()` matches the command to be a find tasks command through the command word and the feature type, which then calls `FindTasksCommandParser#parse()` which takes in `task` as its argument.

-Step 4. `FindTasksCommandParser#parse()` will create a `DescriptionContainsKeywordsPredicate` object which is a predicate that takes in the keyword inputted by user and tests if the task description matches the keyword.
-Then it will create and return  `FindTasksCommand` object,that takes in a single argument-the `DescriptionContainsKeywordsPredicate` object, to `LogicManager` object.
+Step 4. `FindTasksCommandParser#parse()` will create a `DescriptionContainsKeywordsPredicate` object which is a predicate that takes in the keyword inputted by user and tests if the task description matches the keyword- `task` Then it will create and return  `FindTasksCommand` object,that takes in a single argument-the `DescriptionContainsKeywordsPredicate` object, to `LogicManager` object.